MIT-Emerging-Talent/ET6-CDSP-group-03-repo/README.md

 ## Milestone 3: Data Analysis

-From July 1 to July 21, our focus was on applying appropriate data analysis techniques to answer our core research questions.
+From July 1 to July 21, our focus was analysing war events data and theirs impact on education system in Gaza .
 Rather than pursuing complex algorithms, we prioritized clarity, relevance, and alignment with the available data and domain context.
 We used visualizations along with both technical and non-technical summaries to clearly communicate our insights.
-All findings were supported by well-documented scripts and justifications.

 ### 📊 Analysis Work